-Is an Aging Asia a $20 Trillion Risk or Opportunity?Executive Director of the Asia Pacific Risk Center and Partner in Oliver Wyman's Finance and Risk practice Director of Marsh & McLennan Companies’ Asia Pacific Risk Center
+Is an Aging Asia a $20 Trillion Risk or Opportunity?Executive Director at Marsh & McLennan Insights and Partner at Oliver Wyman Director of Marsh & McLennan Companies’ Asia Pacific Risk Center

 Within the next 15 years, an estimated $20 trillion will be drained from Asia’s economy simply to keep up with the increased health care needs of its rapidly aging population.